-If stamp duty is payable, you’ll first need to send the stock transfer form to HMRC for stamping at the following address (for England, Wales and Northern Ireland):
+If stamp duty is payable, you’ll first need to send the stock transfer form to HMRC by email to [email protected].

 There’s no need to send the share certificate covering the shares to HMRC.
 You also don’t need to send any documents to Companies House at this stage.

 The deadline for paying the stamp duty due is 30 days after the share transaction takes place.
 Failure to pay may result in penalties and interest being applied to the late amount.